 Sharing a resource across multiple threads, when such sharing is not necessary.
 Instead, using the ThreadLocal construct isolates state to each thread and thus each thread will hold an implicit reference to its copy of a ThreadLocal variable and will maintain its own copy, instead of sharing the resource across multiple active threads.
 Once a thread ends, the ThreadLocal variable is garbage collected and memory leaks are avoided.

 Calling applications written in programming languages that are prone to memory leaks.

+Profile tools can be used to diagnose memory leaks and should be used prior to deployment of the application to eliminate occurrences.

 6.39.2 Guidance to language users